Welcome to our monthly summary for April 2020.

 Below are links to other news and developments that might be of interest to people with a criminal record.
 For more news, check out the news and media section of our main website.

-Spring 2019 Newsletter – What we’ve been up to – Our Spring 2019 newsletter provides an update on the news at Unlock in the last 3 months.
+We’ve published our spring 2020 newsletter which provides an update on the news at Unlock in the last 3 months.